 Kaanbal Suut

-Strengthening internal capacities and leadership of civil society organizations in the Yucatan Peninsula
+Strengthening local capacities and leadership in the Yucatan Peninsula

 The Project

-Kaanbal Suut aims to strengthen the capacities, leadership, and networking opportunities of organized groups and civil society organizations in the Yucatan Peninsula that lead socio-environmental projects, to contribute to the scope of their processes and, with it, the advancement of the impacts on the conservation and sustainability of natural resources in the region.
+Kaanbal Suut aims to strengthen the capacities, leadership, and networking opportunities of organized groups and civil society organizations in the Yucatan Peninsula that lead socio-environmental initiatives.
+Through this support, the program seeks to enhance the reach of their efforts and amplify their impact on the conservation and sustainable use of natural resources in the region.

 Context

-To achieve its objective, Kaanbal Suut teaches a six-month course to 20 organized groups that have different organizational profiles and work approaches, which significantly enriches the exchange of experiences and knowledge.
-The types of groups that join these courses are alliances, civil associations, collectives, cooperatives, authorized grantees, and networks, among others.
+To achieve its objective, Kaanbal Suut offers both in-person and virtual training, as well as personalized support to groups from the three states of the Yucatán Peninsula.
+These groups have diverse profiles and approaches, which significantly enriches the exchange of experiences and knowledge.
+Participants include alliances, civil associations, collectives, cooperatives, authorized grantees, ejidos, networks, among others.

 1. Theoretical-practical training and group consulting for civil society organizations and organized groups that lead socio-environmental projects in the Yucatan Peninsula.